 As a little exercise, try and think of some oblique responses to the following line.
 I’ll give you an example to start.
 Remember to factor in Stein’s key ingredients—characterisation and plot:

 Exercise: “You’re the most beautiful woman I’ve ever seen.”

 Example: “Did you say the same thing to that blonde girl behind the bar?”

 A character’s voice is an important factor in dialogue.
 Nobody speaks in the same way.
-Some people have lisps, some people say their ‘r’s’ like ‘w’s’, some people don’t enunciate properly, say words differently, speak in accents, have a nasal twang.
+Some people have lisps, some people say their ‘r’s’ like ‘w’s’, some people don’t enunciate properly, say words differently, speak in accents, and have a nasal twang.
 There are so many variables.

 Introducing these features to some or all of your characters can help to make them more memorable and distinct.